Summer at the Jersey Shore

 Since relocating to the Green Mountains of Vermont 15 years ago, Memorial Day Weekend has never felt the same for us.
 For years we were uncomfortable enjoying barbecues at the pond while all the relatives and friends we left in NJ were working their tails off.
 With the news of Casey’s father’s passing, we find ourselves returning to our hometown on this particular weekend for the first time since we left.

-On the weekends, Loryn and Ed would ride their lambretta scooter (which they named “Sol”.)
+Born on Valentines Day in 1921, Casey’s father moved to New York City to pursue a career in the music industry.
+It was there that he met his young wife and started a family.
 They often visited the Jersey shore where they were easily absorbed into the “Russo” clan–a large Italian restaurant family whose circle of friends included my own grandparents.

 Casey’s father’s music continues to be recorded to this day.
-Just a decade ago,Visa/Mastercard used his “The Man in my Little Girl’s Life”, a song that was made popular by Mike Douglass; while Ed’s “Teardrops Will Fall” has been covered by Wilson Pickett, Ry Cooder, Linda Ronstadt, and most recently by John Mellencamp on his Trouble No More CD and later on his Greatest Hits CD as well live on DVD.
+Just a decade ago,Visa/Mastercard used his “The Man in my Little Girl’s Life”, a song that was made popular by Mike Douglass; while “Teardrops Will Fall” has been covered by Wilson Pickett, Ry Cooder, Linda Ronstadt, and most recently by John Mellencamp on his Trouble No More CD and later on his Greatest Hits CD as well live on DVD.

+Needless to say we were all groggy this morning as we tried to assimilate it all.
 While my 12 year old son Lloyd and I prepared breakfasts and lunches in the kitchen, I could hear Aidan, my 7 year old, upstairs singing.

-Aidan had been listening to me rehearse that song all month for a Mother’s Day concert with the Brattleboro Women’s Chorus. ”Now I’m singing, Music in My ‘Father’s’ House, for Daddy and Papa,” he explained.
+Aidan had been listening to me rehearse that song all month for a Mother’s Day concert with the Brattleboro Women’s Chorus.

 As we stepped outside to the cool temperatures of this Vermont spring morning, Aidan offered something more, something he must have heard at school.
-In the sweetness and simplicity of these words, we were comforted in our grief, Don’t Fear, Summer is Near.”
+In the sweetness and simplicity of these words, we were comforted in our grief:

-“How would you like a Blue Whale, Kelly,” my father-in-law would ask when we’d arrive for dinner.
+“How would you like a Blue Whale, Kelly?” my father-in-law would ask when we’d arrive for dinner.

 “I’ve always wondered what Grandma would be like without Papa,” says Lloyd as he ponders Wildwood–and the world–without his grandfather.